dramforever/flake-templates/README.md

 [flake-utils]: https://github.com/numtide/flake-utils

 This might be considered a bit excessive, but these are largely one-time jobs.
-With this templates, you don't even have to figure out how to write it.
+With this template, you don't even have to figure out how to write it.
 You just need to do a find and replace.

 Technically, if the package name identifies the name of the executable, the